Torpedo Billy Murphy: Coming to America, 1889

 He arrived in San Francisco in June 1889 aboard the steamer Zelandia.

 In his first fight in America, he defeated Johnny Griffin, an exceptionally talented featherweight, in a third round knockout at the California Club in San Francisco on 12 July 1889.

 In an important bout on 30 July 1889, he fought a twenty-seven round draw against English champion Frank Murphy in what was billed as a World 120 pound title match.
-The bout was fought at the California Athletic Club in San Francisco for a purse of $1,800 dollars.
+The bout was fought at the California Athletic Club in San Francisco for a purse of $1,800.
 In a close fight, Frank Murphy was down twice in the fifteenth, but had the better of the seventeenth through nineteenth rounds.
 Frank Murphy was down again in the twenty-second round.
 The fight was stopped by Referee Cook with the help of the police in the twenty-seventh because neither men appeared to be able to continue the match.
 Upon examination in their dressing rooms after the match, Billy Murphy was found to have a fracture of the radius of his left arm, and Frank Murphy's wrist was swollen and bruised.
 Torpedo Billy paused in his boxing schedule for five months to recover.
 From the twentieth through the final twenty-seventh round, both men appeared fatigued and did far less fighting than the first twenty rounds.